Gender equality in Nicaragua

-When it comes to gender equality in Latin America, Nicaragua ranks high amongst the other countries in the region.
-When it came to global rankings regarding gender equality, the World Economic Forum ranked Nicaragua at number twelve in 2015, while in 2016 it ranked tenth, and in 2017 the country ranked sixth.
-(See § Rollback of Women's Rights below for context on the situation post-2007).

-Nicaragua was amongst the many countries in Latin America and the Caribbean to ratify the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), which aimed to promote women's rights.
-However, Nicaragua has not ratified the Optional Protocol to CEDAW.
+Nicaragua ranks highly among Latin American countries for Gender equality.
+The World Economic Forum ranked it 18th in the Global Gender Gap Index.
+The country ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), which aimed to promote women's rights on 27 October 1981.
+However, Nicaragua has not ratified the Optional Protocol to CEDAW related to the Individual complaint procedures.

-The Human Development Report ranked Nicaragua on place 106 out of 160 countries in the Gender Inequality Index in 2017.
-It reflects gender-based inequalities in three dimensions-reproductive health, empowerment, and economic activity.

-Nicaragua has yet to achieve overall gender equality.
-Women in Nicaragua are more likely to face poverty than men and rates of violence against women still remain high, with reports indicating persistent impunity despite existing laws.
+The Human Development Report ranked Nicaragua 106th out of 160 countries in the Gender Inequality Index in 2017.
+It reflects gender-based inequalities in three dimensions: reproductive health, empowerment, and economic activity.
+Women in Nicaragua are more likely to face poverty than men, and rates of violence against women remain high, with reports indicating persistent impunity despite existing laws.

-Nicaragua ratified the Convention on the Elimination of All Forms of Discrimination Against Women on October 27, 1981.

-According to the World Bank's Gender Data Portal, participation in the labor force between men and women differs.
-For the year 2016, women in the low income bracket accounted for 65 percent, men accounted for 80 percent.
-The middle income bracket accounted for 46 percent of women, and 77 percent of men.
-The high income bracket accounted for 52 percent of women, and 69 percent of men.
-A gender pay gap between men and women in Nicaragua exists.
+World Bank's Gender Data Portal observes the labour force participation rate for women at 51.3%, compared to 81.8% for men, noting that in the lower middle-income group, the gap is lower in Nicaragua.
+In 2016, women in the low income bracket accounted for 65 percent, while men accounted for 80 percent.
+The middle-income bracket accounted for 46 percent of women, and 77 percent of men.
+The high-income bracket accounted for 52 percent of women, and 69 percent of men.
+A gender pay gap exists between men and women in Nicaragua.
 Furthermore, women spend significantly more time on unpaid domestic and care work than men, restricting economic participation.

 When it comes to farming, there is inequality amongst men and women.
-2016 saw 8.5 percent of women employed in agriculture, while 42.9 percent of men were employed.
+In 2016, 8.5 percent of women were employed in agriculture, compared to 42.9 percent of men.
 Men tend to own more land than women in Nicaragua.
-In the rural areas of Nicaragua, 65 percent of women are working on land that they do not own.
-Due to the fact that more men owned land in Nicaragua, and ownership in Nicaragua is linked to authority, programs in the 1990s sought to provide more women with the opportunity to own land.
+In rural Nicaragua, 65 percent of women work on land they do not own.
+As more men owned land in Nicaragua, and ownership is linked to authority, programs in the 1990s sought to provide more women with the opportunity to own land.

+Political participation by Indigenous and Afro-Descendant women on violence against women in Nicaragua has been beneficial to addressing and bringing to light violence against women.
+These works have promoted women's rights by telling their stories, and improved equality for women in Nicaragua.